alesbrelih/docker-networking/README.md

 2. As I said above it uses bridge network to communicate between "pods" and to communicate to host through gateway.
 Because of this we can inspect traffic between
    `pod_one_container` and `pod_two_container` (when we are directly on host machine) but not traffic between `pod_one_container` and `pod_one_side_car`.

-Howto:
+## Inspecting traffic:

-- Find bridge network that was created by docker compose.
+1. Find bridge network that was created by docker compose.

 ```bash
 ┌──(root㉿kali)-[/home/ales/personal/docker-networking]